Aman-xzo/1st-py-project/README.md

-# Basic code for data encryption and decryption
+# Basic code for text encryption and decryption
+# from scratch